ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-8-3.md

-Chapter 8: Creating a Culture of Conflict Management: Fostering Knowledge Sharing and Mentorship
+Fostering Knowledge Sharing and Mentorship
 ================================================================================================

 Fostering knowledge sharing and mentorship can be a valuable strategy for creating a culture of conflict management in the workplace.
 By promoting a culture of open communication, where employees feel comfortable sharing their experiences and insights, managers and employees can learn from one another and develop new approaches to managing conflicts.